 After training periods as goldsmith and sculptor at Donatello and Desiderio da Settignano workshops, Andrea del Verrocchio afterwords had success as innovative and revolutionary painter, becoming the reference for modern painting in that period.
 Originally he took inspiration from the typical landscapes of flemish painters, but he had the capability to add to his works the special brightness, tensions and emotions that identified the lively period of Medici’s Florence, engaging in his workshop extraordinary talents as the young Leonardo da Vinci together with Perugino, Ghirlandaio, Fra Filippo Lippi, Pintoricchio, Antonio del Pollaiolo, Mino da Fiesole, Francesco di Simone Ferrucci, Lorenzo di Credi.

-Another masterpiece, commissioned to Verrocchio in occasion of Donato de’Medici’s will, Pistoia’s Bishop died in 1474, was subsequently completed by the apprentice Lorenzo di Credi: the Madonna col Bambino tra San Giovanni Battista e San Donato d’Arezzo (Madonna di Piazza), usually located inside the San Zeno Cathedral, in Pistoia.
+Another masterpiece, commissioned to Verrocchio in occasion of Donato de’Medici’s will, Pistoia’s Bishop died in 1474, was subsequently completed by the apprentice Lorenzo di Credi: the Madonna col Bambino tra San Giovanni Battista e San Donato d’Arezzo (also called Madonna di Piazza), usually located inside San Zeno Cathedral, in Pistoia.